KTajerbashi/CleanArchitecture/README.md

   <li>
     <h5>Separation of Concerns</h5>
     <p>
-      Clean architecture organized the code into layers in such a way that each layer is responsible for a specific part of the application.
+      Clean architecture organizes the code into layers in such a way that each layer is responsible for a specific part of the application.
 All layers of the system are independent or decoupled, allowing us to introduce a change and test business logic or user interfaces without impacting other layers or areas of the application.
     </p>
   </li>
   <li>